SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ⟮＿The alphabet＿⟯ is indicated with ⟮Σ⟯.
 ⟮The syntax of a formal language⟯ is often defined by ⟮a formal grammar⟯.
 »⟮A formal grammar⟯« is ⟮an algorithm for⟯ creating ⟮＿well-formed words＿⟯.
-In other words, a formal grammar generates a formal language.

 ### finite and infinite